Sarah Jeffrey: Performances and recordings

-Sarah Jeffrey has recorded the Vaughan Williams Oboe Concerto with the Toronto Symphony Orchestra for Chandos Records in 2017.
+Sarah Jeffrey has recorded the Vaughan Williams Oboe Concerto with Peter Oundjian conducting the Toronto Symphony Orchestra for Chandos Records in 2017.
 The recording was nominated for two Grammy Awards, Best Classical Compendium and Best Producer, with the latter nomination winning the Grammy Award.
 The recording won a Juno Award for Best Classical Orchestra recording.
+One music critic described Jeffrey's performance as "perhaps the finest recording of the piece ever made."
+Another review stated that "Vaughan Williams’ Oboe Concerto opens with an exuberant solo passage which takes the instrument from the very bottom to the very top of its range.
+Whereas some oboists struggle to get more than an ugly honk out of the low notes, Jeffrey makes each one a thing of beauty.
+And her top notes are remarkably secure and full-throated."